Putting skills on a resume is a great way to show hiring managers what you can do for them, while also including relevant keywords on your resume.

 Choose a format that is simple and non-distracting.

 You want the reader’s focus to be on your skills and qualifications, not on your resume’s formatting.

 To start getting ideas of skills to list, look at the job descriptions of positions you’re applying for.
 See what your target employers want for this job.
 That’s what to show them first and foremost!

 Once you have an idea of the top skills they want to see, think about what you’ve done that’s most similar.

 The number of skills to include on your resume will depend on the job you’re applying for, your industry, and your experience level.
 For example, an experienced software engineer may list 20 skills.
 However, for an entry-level job seeker, 8-10 skills are sufficient, and any more than that will be unlikely to be read by a hiring manager or recruiter.

 Also, someone in a less technical field (like sales or customer service) might only need 8-10 skills on their resume, even if they have a few years of experience.

 Overall, my recommendation as a recruiter is that you should have somewhere between 8 and 20 skills on your resume.
 You should list both hard and soft skills, but it’s more important to include hard skills.
 These are the skills that hiring managers look for first and foremost on your resume; soft skills are secondary.

-If you’ve read the tips above and are still thinking, “I don’t have enough skills to put in my skills section,” here are a few ideas to help you…
+If you’ve read the tips above and are still thinking, “I don’t have enough key skills to put on my resume,” here are a few ideas to help you…

 Along with looking at the job description for the role you’re applying for, you can also look at job descriptions for roles you’ve previously held.
 Which skills did you use most?